KospY/BasSDK/Components/Guides/Levels/Survival.md

 ![CustomReferences][CustomReferences]

 4. Set up waves like normal.

+{: .tip}
+You can add a "Zone" around the pillars and reference the transforms of it in the JSON as "PillarZone".
+This makes it so when the wave ends, if the player is outside the zone, it will teleport the player in front of the pillars.

 5. In the JSON, ensure that you have the Survival Module.
 This references all the waves, loot tablers for rewards, and the pillar address.
 You can copy the survival module from the Arena.json or other levels.

 ![JSON][JSON]